hobbit-project/neptune-system-adapter/README.md

 Use of Amazon Web Services (including benchmarking purposes) via this software is still regulated by Amazon's terms of use (since you need to provide account-specific information).

-Inappropriate use benchmarking results (e.g. for publishing) may cause terms violations and further liability.
+Inappropriate use of benchmarking results (e.g. publishing) may cause terms violations and further liability.